 More than other formal elements in the visual arts—such as color, line, or shape—scale directs attention towards the capacity of the artwork to respond to a specific location and call into play the role of the viewer.
 Above all, the large-scale works of art in this exhibition have the ability to astonish.

-To date, generous funding for BIG has been provided by Nancy Mohs; the Theda and Tamblin Clark Smith Family Foundation; Cathie and Jim Burgess; Bell Laboratories; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.
+Generous funding for BIG has been provided by Nancy Mohs; JoAnne Robbins and David Falk; the Theda and Tamblin Clark Smith Family Foundation; Cathie and Jim Burgess; Hooper Corporation and General Heating & Air Conditioning; J.H.
+Findorff & Son Inc.; Nancy Doll and Michael Bernhard; Dane Arts; Bell Laboratories; Karen and Craig Christianson; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.